 Adds new screen information APIs and makes incremental improvements to existing window placement APIs, allowing web applications to offer compelling multi-screen experiences.
 The existing singular window.screen offers a limited view of available screen space, and window placement functions generally clamp bounds to the current screen.
 This feature unlocks modern multi-screen workspaces for web applications.

-As multi-screen devices and applications become a more common and critical part of user experiences, it becomes more important to give developers information and tools to leverage that expanded visual environment.
-This feature extends the web platform's single-screen paradigm to support multi-screen devices.
-Providing information about the set of screens connected to a device, and extending support for multi-screen window placement coordinates, will enable many powerful multi-screen windowing behaviors.
-Use cases enabled by these APIs include: - Slideshow app presents on a projector, shows speaker notes on a laptop screen - Financial app opens a dashboard of windows across multiple monitors - Medical app opens images (e.g. x-rays) on a high-resolution grayscale display - Creativity app shows secondary windows (e.g. pallete) on a separate screen - Conference room app shows controls on a touch screen device and video on a TV - Multi-screen layouts in gaming, signage, artistic, and other types of apps - Site optimizes content and layout when a window spans multiple screens
+As multi-screen devices and applications become a more common and critical part of user experiences, it becomes more important to give web developers information and tools to leverage that expanded visual environment.
+This feature incrementally extends the web platform's single-screen paradigm to support multi-screen devices.
+Allowing script to query the device for information about its screens, and place content on specific screens enables many powerful multi-screen windowing behaviors.
+Use cases enabled by these APIs include: - Slideshow app presents on a projector, shows speaker notes on a laptop screen. - Financial app opens a dashboard of windows across multiple monitors. - Medical app opens images (e.g. x-rays) on a high-resolution grayscale display. - Creativity app shows secondary windows (e.g. palette) on a separate screen. - Conference room app shows controls on a touch screen device and video on a TV. - Multi-screen layouts in gaming, signage, artistic, and other types of apps. - Site optimizes content and layout when a window spans multiple screens.

 Status in Chromium

 Consensus & Standardization

 Intent to Prototype urlIntent to Prototype thread

 Search tagswindow placement, screen enumeration, window, open, moveTo, moveBy, requestFullscreen, screen, display, monitor, multi-screen, multi-display, multi-monitor, cross-screen, cross-display, cross-monitor,